FFugi/aoc/Readme.md

 # aoc - advent of code
 This repository contains my solutions to [Advent of Code](https://adventofcode.com/).
-I treat this as a way to learn new programming language and also have fun!
 ## Progress
 | Year  | Language   | Solved |
 |-------|------------|--------|